shopware/docs/products/extensions/migration-assistant/guides/creating-a-new-migration-profile.md

 import './own-profile/profile';
 ```

-## Creating a DataSet and DataSelection
+## Creating a dataSet and dataSelection

 Now the credentials page is loaded in the Administration and the connection check will succeed.
 But there is no data selection if you open the data selection table.
 To add an entry to this table, you have to create a `ProductDataSet` first: